davidnussio/firestore-zod-ts/README.md

-# FIRESTORE plus Zod playground
+# FIRESTORE plus Effect playground

-Try some use cases of firestore, zod and typescript.
+Try some use cases of firestore, effect and typescript.